 Plico manages all approvals, rebates and admin associated with installing solar/battery on your property provides ongoing service and maintenance for the life of the contract.
 As the aggregator of thousands of residential ‘smart solar’ systems, Plico can then provide services to the grid and share any revenue back with member households.

-This allows homeowners to create up to 90 percent of their own renewable energy, for $36.90 a week as well as being part of the solution to the challenges of traditional solar.
+This allows homeowners to create their own renewable energy, all from a low weekly fee, as well as being part of the solution to the challenges of traditional solar.

 “The problems with the current system is when we put a bunch of dumb solar into the grid, it has consequences most people don’t recognise, and they are catching up with us now,” Plico Energy Founder Brian Innes said.